 Investors who sell investment real estate can deduct many of their settlement and closing costs, and these deductions can have significant tax implications.

 According to the Internal Revenue Service, allowable tax deductions on the sale of rental properties typically include many standard settlement and common closing costs, as well as title transfer taxes, which can be added to your basis in the property.
-An increase in basis can help lower the amount of realized capital gain from the sale, which can help reduce your overall capital gains tax liability.
+An increase in basis can help lower the amount of realized capital gains from the sale.
+This can help reduce your overall capital gains tax liability.

-Let’s take a look at what closing costs are tax deductible when selling a rental property.
+Let's look at what closing costs are tax deductible when selling a rental property.

 Allowable expenses when selling a rental property include:

-Items that cannot be deducted include any fees associated with refinancing the loan, fire insurance premiums, and rent.
+Items that cannot be deducted include refinancing fees, fire insurance premiums, and rent.
 It is important to meet with a tax advisor to make sure you are taking all of your allowable tax deductions based on the sale of a rental property investment.

 Capital Gains Tax

 Any investment you sell for a profit will generate a capital gains tax liability.
 This tax is based on the original purchase price (basis) of the investment and its value when you sell.
-The closing costs associated with selling a rental property that are tax deductible, however, can adjust your overall basis and potentially reduce your capital gains tax liability.
+The closing costs associated with selling a rental property are tax deductible.
+However, they can adjust your overall basis and potentially reduce your capital gains tax liability.

 Defer Capital Gains Taxes Through A 1031 Exchange

-There are ways to defer the capital gains taxes you owe after selling a rental property.
+There are ways to defer capital gains taxes after selling a rental property.
 Real estate investors who roll over the entirety of their sales proceeds into a like-kind replacement property through a 1031 exchange can defer capital gains and depreciation recapture taxes.

-Ultimately, when selling rental property, it’s best to consult with a tax advisor to make sure you take advantage of all eligible tax deductions.
+Ultimately, when selling rental property, it’s wise to consult with a tax advisor to make sure you take advantage of all eligible tax deductions.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice meeting the particular investment needs of any investor.